anthonydgj/wkt-lang/README.md

 Basic support is currently available for the following 2D geometries: `POINT`, `LINESTRING`, `POLYGON`, `MULTIPOINT`, `MULTILINESTRING`, `GEOMETRYCOLLECTION`.

+The language can be used at [geojsonscript.io](https://geojsonscript.io?lang=WktLang) with the `wkt-lang` code editor option selected.

 ## Usage

 Install dependency: